Overview of the Adult Internship Program

 Adult Outpatient Clinic

-Interns will have the opportunity to provide long-term psychotherapy to patients admitted to the clinic from either the community or referred from our acute inpatient service.
+Interns will have the opportunity to provide long-term psychotherapy to patients admitted to the clinic from the community or referred from our acute inpatient service.
 Training focused on the use of psychodynamically and personality-informed models of treatment is available.

 Health Psychology Service